 Long an epicenter of trendy culture, Tokyo is now the epicenter of Japan’s burgeoning craft beer scene.
-While many of the breweries themselves are located elsewhere in the country, there are plenty of great craft beer bars in Tokyo.
+While many of the breweries themselves are located elsewhere in the country, there are plenty of great places to drink craft beer in Tokyo.
 The bars have every vibe you can ask for, from sports bars to dingy basement dives.
 During my time in Tokyo, I visited as many craft beer bars as I could find.
-Here, in no particular order, are my top 10 craft beer bars in Tokyo, plus a few bonuses:
+Here, in no particular order, are the best places to drink craft beer in Tokyo:

 Baird Harajuku Tap Room

 Harajuku Tap Room is owned by Japanese craft brewing mainstay Baird Beer.
 The bar has 15 taps that feature a comprehensive selection of the brewery’s offerings.
 Harajuku Tap Room has a lively atmosphere with a great layout that allows customers to chat with each other across the bar, making it one of the best places for craft beer in Tokyo.
 The beer selection is great, plus the bar offers great izakaya snacks to pair with your drinks.
 Some are traditionally Japanese, while others such as the bacon might not be, but are still damn tasty with beer.

 Craftheads is a basement craft beer in Shibuya, a few blocks north of the train station.
 The bar has a selection of Japanese and American craft beers.
 The bar has around 10 taps, plus a huge bottle selection.
 You’ll certainly pay for the good selection of American beers, but they have beers you won’t find elsewhere in Japan (or even in some areas of the United States!).
 It’s up to you whether or not the prices are worth it for those rare beers.
 The selection is good, and the walk isn’t bad, even if the bar is somewhat on the quiet side, as it was when I visited.
 There’s also BBQ available, though I didn’t try it.